maheshsabnis/blazeclan_exp/README.md

                     - evt.dataTRansfer.getData();, get the meatdata of element being dropped
     - Storage
         - localStorage
+            - Like Session STorage, its is alos accessible to JavaScript loadced by the page from the origin.
+The data will be persist and accessible even the browser is closed in reloaded for the same origin
+                - window.localStorage
+                    - setItem('Key','Value')
+                        - Save data in localStorage with K/V
+                    - getItem('Key')
+                        - Retrieve data based on Key
+                    - removeItem('Key')
+                        - Removce data based on key
+                    - clear()
+                        - clear the localStorage
         - sessionStorage
+            - Highly volatile browser storage.
+THis is used to store data in JSON format in Key/Value pair
+                - Once the browser is closed, the data will be vanished
+            - The Session Storage Object is accessby by the script loaded in browser from the origin of the web site
+                - Same methods like localStorage
         - indexedDbB
+            - The Browser's Database
+                - window.indexedDb
+                    - The Object that access indexedDB
+                - window.indexedDB.open('[Database-Name]',[Version]);
+                    - if the database is not available then it will be created and opened for transactions
+                    - If it is already avaialble then it will be opened for transactions
+                - Events for indexedDB
+                    - onupgradedneeded: event callback to perform transactions on database to create table
+                    - onseccuess: event callback that represents the database is created successfully
+                    - onerroor: event callback representing that database failed
+            - Stores data in Table Format
+                - Table is called as ObjectStore
+                - Created using
+                    - dbRef.createObjectStore('[Name]', {keyPath}) method
+                        - dbRef is reference of indexedDB currently open for transactions
+                        - keyPath: the Primary Key for the ObjectStore
+                        - createObjectStore() method returns reference of objectStore object whihc is used to define columns in it
+                            - createIndex('[Actual-Column-Name]', '[Develper-Friendly-COlumn-Name], Constraints') method, to create column
+            - Supports Transactions for performing Read/Write Operations
+                - IDBTransaction object
+                    - read, readwrite, write transaction types
+                    - add(), create a new record
+                    - put(), update record
+                    - delete(), to remove record
+                    - openCursor(), to read all records
+                    - getAll(), to read all records
+                - all transactions are async
+                    - add().onsuccess().onerror()
         - WebSql
     - HTML 5 Features Generally used by Mobile Apps
         - Geolocation